 CREATING A SCHEDULE

-Day 30: P-A-R-T-Y!
+P-A-R-T-Y!
 On the last day of the month, my students look forward to meeting together in book club groups to talk about their novels.
 Usually, they have all read something different, but they have the genre in common.
 I give them a list of questions or task cards to discuss, and as they talk, I rotate around from group to group listening, asking questions, and informally conferencing with students.
-Party days are always fun because students get to bring in food and costumes, which they enjoy while socializing and listening to some light background music.
+Party days are always fun.
+Students get to bring in food, which they enjoy!
+And, while talking, they listen to some light background music.

-To read about how to hold students accountable, how to assess independent reading, and how to behave as the teacher facilitating all of these individual novels, please read Part 3: Assessment and Accountability.
-Do you have a successful book club schedule you can share?
-Ideas about establishing expectations?
-Please tell us about it in the comments.
-We value your experience!
+To read about how to hold students accountable in classroom book clubs, how to assess independent reading, and how to behave as the teacher facilitating all of these individual novels, please read Part 3: Assessment and Accountability.